THE LEGEND OF THE BEAST

 Michael Duffy, aka “Mad Dog”

-Michael Duffy, better known as Mad Dog, is the Senior Port Captain at Circle Line Sightseeing Cruises.
-He’s also the driving force behind The BEAST Speedboat, the high-speed thrill ride that has become one of NYC’s most exhilarating attractions.
+Michael Duffy, better known as Mad Dog, is the Senior Port Captain at Circle Line Sightseeing Cruises and the driving force behind The BEAST Speedboat.

-Back in 1995, I rode a dolphin watch speedboat at the Jersey Shore.
-The experience was exhilarating, and I immediately knew something like it could work in New York City.
-I brought brochures back to Circle Line and suggested we create a similar attraction.
+Back in 1995, Mad Dog rode a dolphin-watch speedboat at the Jersey Shore.
+The experience was exhilarating, and he immediately knew something like it could work in New York City.

 Building The BEAST